jmbejara/finm_dashboard_workshop/README.md

 The workshop leans on the external [FTSFR](https://github.com/jmbejara/ftsfr) repository for larger WRDS/Bloomberg datasets and forecasting utilities.
 See `docs_src/intro_to_ftsfr_data.md` for setup instructions, environment configuration, and recommended tasks (`dodo_01_pull.py`, `dodo_02_forecasting.py`, etc.).
 Once you pull datasets there, point the Streamlit loaders in this repo to the exported parquet/CSV files.

 ## Need Help?
-Reach out to Jeremy Bejarano (jeremiah.bejarano@gmail.com).
+Reach out to Jeremy Bejarano (jbejarano@uchicago.edu).
 Issues and pull requests are welcome if you spot improvements for the workshop materials.

 ## Misc
 `ruff format . && ruff check --fix --show-fixes . && ruff check .`